 United Kingdom continental shelf.

+UK Emissions Trading Scheme (UK ETS)

+The UK ETS has the same scope as the European Union, EU ETS,market based policy (which commenced on 1 January 2005 to tackle emissions of carbon dioxide and other greenhouse gases, to help combat climate change).

 Wobbe Index

 The Wobbe Index is a parameter used to measure the interchangeability of fuel gases.
 Combustion appliances are designed to work safely over a particular range of Wobbe Indices.